-I am a person who strives every day to take full responsibility for her boundless dreams and adventurous ideas.
+I am an incurably enthusiastic soul and a curious mind who aspires to make the world a better place through education.
+On a daily basis, I wear, like many of you, several hats: a dedicated mom, teacher, researcher…and above all, an active dreamer.
+A person who strives every day to take full responsibility for her boundless dreams and adventurous ideas.
 Who deeply believes in the power of self-improvement.

 I’ve always been a dreamer, even if in today’s society people fear dreaming.
 I strongly believe that we should never allow our dreams to expire because of doubts, lack of action, judgement.
 Deep inside, we fear dreaming because it takes courage to become vulnerable.
 To take risks.
 To take actions and potentially fail.
 After all, “fear kills more dreams than failure ever will” (Dale Partridge).